tanalam2411/kubernetes/networking/pod_packet_capturing/1.using_ksniff/README.md

 ```

 c.
-Using sniff to capture tcmpdump and view on wireshark
+Using sniff to capture tcmpdump and view it on wireshark
 ```bash
 $ mkdir /tmp/static-tcpdump